Wolf Definition Wolf Definition 1

 What Are Synonyms for the Word “Wolf”?

 Although there are not many synonyms of “wolf,” you can specify the types of wolves, i.e., grey, Arctic or red wolves.
-It may also be allegorically used to denote someone who is ferocious, witty, or autonomous.

 Related nouns: pack howl fangs den

-Synonyms (contextual): predator wild dog
+Synonyms (contextual): wild dog

 Common collocations: lone wolf wolf pack wolf cub wolf howl wolf territory